javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 }
 ```

-Let's imagine another part of the code using it:
+And here's another part of the code, maybe another file using it:

 ```js
 // 📁 main.js